‘Slumberland’ Ending Explained – What Happened With Flip?

 In the end, Nemo learns that whatever happens in life, happens, and she can’t bring anyone back.
 So the film shows the process of grieving in a subtle way.
 Instead of using the pearl for herself, she uses it to wake Flip up.

 The ending of this film shows that Nemo chooses to wake up in the real world, ready for her own adventure.
-There is also a level of connectivity between Flip and Philip that combine the reality and dream world, so they will see each other again.
+There is also a level of connectivity between Flip and Philip that combines the reality and dream world, so they will see each other again.